Pulmonary Hypertension And Right Side Heart Failure In Your Dog

 In 2019, less than 10% of America’s 113,394 licensed veterinarians were board-certified in any specialty.
 And thorough 2017, the AVMA only knew of 292 who were board-certified in veterinary cardiology.
 So a refined diagnosis or confirmation of your veterinarian’s suspicions by a veterinary cardiac specialist is relatively expensive.
 Besides reviewing EKGs performed by your local veterinarian, and your dog’s current treatment plan, veterinary cardiologists rely heavily on an apparatus called a doppler echocardiograph.
 What follows below includes an echocardiographic exam:

 In February, 2019, the University of California, Davis quoted me $4,400-5,000 for this type of canine cardiology work up.
 The cost of the cardiology work up at North Carolina State University was quoted as $500-$1000.
+By now the costs are most certainly higher.
 But I was told that a bare bones echocardiographic study with interpretation performed by one of their 4 board certified veterinary cardiologists at the time might cost as little as $270.
 At the Animal Medical Center in Manhattan, a doppler echocardiogram plus consultation and suggested treatment plan from one of their 3 board-certified veterinary cardiologists ran $589-799.
 At Angell Memorial SPCA Hospital in Boston, the cost of the consultation and echocardiographic study was $545.
-These were receptionist quotes and no longer up to day, confirm them.
-If you do, let me know and I will update the costs.
+These were receptionist quotes and, as I mentioned, no longer up to date.
+You will have to confirm them.
+If you do, let me know and I will update costs.

 Echocardiography is painless.
 The procedure is rapid and rarely requires anesthetics or other drugs.
 Based on the estimated increase in blood pressure to your dog’s lungs, the cardiologist can classify your pet’s pulmonary hypertension as mild, moderate or severe.